Product Responsibility

 Canon actively pursues activities to ensure the quality and reliability of procured parts and materials used in products, so that they can be used for years with confidence.

 To ensure product quality, we have devised technical checklists by type for important procured components; we also maintain a quality assurance framework to ascertain the technical capabilities of suppliers prior to any new parts procurement.
-To enhance quality, we work together with suppliers on optimizing quality control systems and manufacturing processes.
-In addition, to help detect and resolve any quality defects at an early stage, we use high-precision nondestructive analysis technologies, such as X-ray CT scans and thermal analysis, to evaluate electronic components and isolate defects.
-We are also working to utilize and strengthen technologies such as chemical analysis to elucidate the causes of material degradation/damage or contamination.
+To enhance quality, we work together with suppliers to optimize quality control systems and manufacturing processes.
+We also utilize high-precision nondestructive analysis technologies such as X-ray CT scans and thermal analysis to evaluate electronic components and isolate defects.
+In addition, to detect and resolve quality defects at an early stage, we strive to apply and upgrade technical solutions based on chemical analysis to elucidate the causes of material degradation, component damage or contamination with impurities.

 Product/Service Security Measures